Mattress Firmness Guide

 - Medium-Firm – This is the best firmness model recommended for couples because it provides adequate responsiveness, comfort, bounce, noise-control, and contour to the body.
 All of these elements combined boost enjoyment while having sex.

 - Firm – Having a stiff or hard mattress can decrease enjoyment when having sex.
-Firmer mattresses tend to have less bounce and comfort generally speaking, and are not recommended for this reason for those wanting a great mattress for sex.
+Firmer mattresses tend to have less bounce and comfort and are not recommended for this reason for those wanting a great mattress for sex.

 3. COMMON QUESTIONS by CONSUMERS